 On January 28, 2014, we entered into an agreement and plan of merger with DVS Sciences, Inc., or DVS, pursuant to which we agreed to acquire all of DVS's outstanding capital stock for consideration consisting of approximately \$125.0 million in cash, subject to certain adjustments contemplated by the merger agreement, and a number of shares of our common stock valued at approximately \$82.5 million for purposes of the merger agreement.
-Pursuant to the terms of the merger agreement, the number of shares of our common stock issued as consideration to the DVS stockholders will be determined based on the volume weighted average closing price of our common stock during the five trading days ending on the third trading day before the closing of the merger, provided that the applicable number of shares will be delivered within a collar of 10% above or 10% below the volume weighted average closing price of our common stock during the five trading days ending of the merger, we will also assume all stock options, both vested and unvested, and all unvested shares of restricted stock of DVS that are outstanding immediately prior to the effective time of the merger and held by employees and other services providers of DVS that continue to provide services to us after the closing of the merger.
+Pursuant to the terms of the merger agreement, the number of shares of our common stock issued as consideration to the DVS stockholders will be determined based on the volume weighted average closing price of our common stock during the five trading days ending on the third trading day before the closing of the merger, provided that the applicable number of shares will be delivered within a collar of 10% above or 10% below the volume weighted average closing price of our common stock during the five trading days ending on the trading day immediately prior to the signing of the merger agreement.
+Upon the consummation of the merger, we will also assume all stock options, both vested and unvested, and all unvested shares of restricted stock of DVS that are outstanding immediately prior to the effective time of the merger and held by employees and other services providers of DVS that continue to provide services to us after the closing of the merger.
 The merger is structured such that DVS will survive the merger and become a wholly-owned subsidiary of Fluidigm.
 In addition, DVS's Canadian subsidiary, which we refer to as DVS Canada, will remain as a wholly-owned subsidiary of DVS after the merger.